exul-anima/BrawlCrate-EulerFilter/README.md

 **For a single CHR0 animation file:**

-Right click the animation to filter, and under Plugins, select *Discontinuity (Euler) Filter*.
+Right click the CHR0 animation to filter, and under Plugins, select *Discontinuity (Euler) Filter*.

 **For a single bone's keyframes in a CHR0 animation file:**

-Right click the bone with the keyframes to filter, and under Plugins, select *Discontinuity (Euler) Filter*.
+Right click the bone in the CHR0 animation with the keyframes to filter, and under Plugins, select *Discontinuity (Euler) Filter*.

 ## Disclaimers